FIND THE SAINT logo with new yellow subtitle - Be Inspired To Do Good

 New Advent – Bihl, M. (1908).
 St. Colette.
 In The Catholic Encyclopedia

-Newman Ministry – Saint Colette
+Newman Connection – Saint Colette

 Reason2bCatholic – Saints Alive! | St. Colette of Corbie